21 Common Reactions to Trauma

 It helps to know what to expect after a terrifying event.

-At some point in our lives, most of us will live through a terrifying event.
-It could be a car accident, a natural disaster, a medical emergency, a fire—or perhaps a trauma inflicted by another person in the form of assault, abuse, combat, or being robbed.
+At some point, most of us will live through a terrifying event.
+It could be a car accident, a natural disaster, a medical emergency, a fire—or perhaps a trauma inflicted by another person in the form of assault, abuse, combat, or robbery.
 Trauma can also come from seeing another person be seriously hurt or killed, or learning about something awful that happened to a person we love.

 Whatever the source, trauma leaves its imprint on the brain.
 For example, research studies consistently show that post-traumatic stress disorder (PTSD) is linked to greater activity in brain areas that process fear and less activation in parts of the prefrontal cortex.